-At the 24th Annual Pharmig Conference last year, this debate was high on the agenda for discussion.
+At the 24th Annual Pharmig Conference, this debate was high on the agenda for discussion.
 The results indicate that many of the delegates are choosing to make their own media for reasons of cost, sterility and the short shelf life of specialist culture media.

 Some argue that in-house production means on-demand media as and when it is needed, without the cost of buying in bulk or at the risk of running out, and all at a reduced cost.
 Others insist that external suppliers offer consistent quality product, with the best partners happy to ship small consignments.
 Crucially, this side also argues that any perceived costs saved by producing in-house are short lived and proven to be false economy.

 Which side is right?
 Is external supply the only way to guarantee consistent quality?
 Or, with a few tips from the pros, can in-house production become a viable, cost effective part of any business that uses prepared agar plates?

 Producing prepared media is a business in itself

 The actual production of agar plates is, in itself, not particularly complicated.
 Ensuring consistent quality of product, however, is critical to all the businesses that rely on using it.
 Failure to do so can produce false readings that can jeopardise the entire business or, in worst cases, lead to fatalities.

 If the prepared media culture is of a substandard quality; has not been stored correctly; has been contaminated or has not been determined as suitable for purpose to start with; any tests conducted using that media will offer unreliable results.